9 Ways to Start Investing in Real Estate

 As you get more into real estate investing, your investing strategies will grow and evolve.
-You might start out wholesaling, or investing money through private notes with an experienced real estate investor.
+You might start out wholesaling or investing money through private notes with an experienced real estate investor.
 When you’ve saved enough money to cover the cost of your first flip, perhaps you go out and borrow a bridge loan to finance your first property to flip for yourself.
-Upon selling it and earning tidy profit, you can then turn around and invest it again, perhaps in a rental property this time, or in financing a larger flip!
+Upon selling it and earning a tidy profit, you can then turn around and invest it again, perhaps in a rental property this time or in financing a larger flip!

 The good news is that there is a real estate investing strategy for everyone.
 The clearer you are on your goals and which investment umbrella you fall under (active vs. passive), the clearer you’ll be on the right real estate investing strategies for you.